Systematic Build-Out of Organizational Resilience

 Governance & Management Structures

-Establishment of robust governance structures and management processes for effective BCMS control.
+Establishment of solid governance structures and management processes for effective BCMS control.

 • BCM governance and decision structures